Keep Pets Safe During Fourth of July Celebrations

 • Never let pets outside during fireworks.
 Pets can suffer burns, hearing loss and eye damage if they are too close to any explosion.
 Even having your dog on a leash may not prevent him from escaping during fireworks displays.

 • Distract your nervous pet.
-If pets exhibit uncharacteristic behavior, such as incessant pacing, crying or whining, owners should help distract them through play or another enjoyable pet activity.
+If pets exhibit uncharacteristic behavior, such as incessant pacing, crying or whining, guardians should help distract them through play or another enjoyable pet activity.

 Spread the love